Top 10 Heat-Tolerant Plants

 Celosia argentea, grown as an annual

-These ﬁery favorites thrive in hot weather.
+These ﬁery, heat-tolerant plants thrive in scorching summer weather.
 Available in shades of red, orange and yellow, celosia blooms from summer into fall.
 The crested type resembles a rooster’s comb, which explains the ﬂower’s other name, cockscomb.
 Plumed varieties like the one shown at far right unfurl feathery, upright ﬂowers; pinch back the tips to encourage branching for a showier display.
-Celosia can thrive in a wide range of soils, including heavy clay.
+Celosia will grow well in a wide range of soils, including heavy clay.

 Coreopsis spp., Zones 3 to 11